Events & Programs

 Join Lynette Miller, Head of Collections and curator of Cutting Edge – Art Quilts of Washington, for an in-depth exploration of the exhibit's featured quilts.

-"From the Bolt Decision to the Leschi Exoneration"
+"From the Boldt Decision to the Leschi Exoneration"

 Friday, June 3, 2016